anywhichway/switchcase/README.md

 # Release History - Reverse Chronological Order

+2019-02-06 v1.0.2 Added support for functional object patterns.
+The values in pattern properties can be functions or RegExp used to test the value passed into the switch.
+Alternatively, the values passed in to the switch can be used to reverse match to the switch.

-2019-02-05 v1.0.1 Added support for object pattern matching, ability to call switch values, case continuation, and defering the strict constraint to switch evaluation time.
+2019-02-05 v1.0.1 Added support for object pattern matching, ability to call switch values, case continuation, and deferring the strict constraint to switch evaluation time.

 2018-04-13 v1.0.0 Code style improvements.
 Fixed node.js unit test config.